leonaej/Smart-Tutor-Personalized-Performance-Analysis/README.md

 - Statistically significant performance gains (p < 0.05)

 ## 🔹Potential Impact
-Smart Tutor demonstrates how AI can be used *for learning*—not to replace it.
+Smart Tutor demonstrates how AI can be used *for learning*, not to replace it.
 By combining LPKT and GNN, it delivers:
 - Personalized learning recommendations
 - Improved student engagement and retention
 - Foundations for scalable, explainable educational AI